rellermeyer/99tsp/python/2opt/README.txt

-2opt algorithm for approximating a solution to TSP, written in Python.
+2-opt algorithm for approximating a solution to TSP, written in Python.
-Takes about 1 minute to run for a280.tsp input with a distance of 2741.804.
+Takes about 1 minute to run for a280.tsp input, resulting in a distance of 2741.804.

-Resulting tour will differ depending on the order of edges evaluted and switched or in this case, which node starts the list of nodes represented an input tour.

-To run with default input:
+To run:
 	make run

+The resulting tour will differ depending on which node starts the list of nodes representing the input tour.

-To run with default input and randomized start node of the node list:
+To run with randomized start node:
 	make run_random

-Input file is set to a280.tsp by default.
-To change this, change TEST_FILE in Makefile to desired input file.
+Set TEST_FILE in Makefile to change the input file (currently a280.tsp).
 Input files must have '.tsp' extension.